 Purring in adult cats

 Purring isn’t confined to kittens, it continues into adulthood.
 Pet owners usually associate purring as a sign of a contented cat, however, purring is also known to occur in distressed and sick cats.
 Purring can even be a physical sign of a dying cat.

 In this situation, it may be a throwback to when cats lived in the wild, a weak or dying cat is vulnerable to predators, therefore purring may help to throw off any potential hunters by suggesting that all is well with the cat.

 Female cats will often purr when they are giving birth.
 It is believed that when cats are under stress they may purr as a way to calm themselves down and or as a sign of submissiveness when afraid (for example when they are at the veterinarian).

 Interestingly, it is also believed that purring has a strengthening and healing effect on the bones, tissues and respiratory system.
-As we know, cats purr at a frequency of between 25-150Hz per second, which is the range which can help improve bone density and promote healing.
+As we know, cats purr at a frequency of between 25-150Hz per second, which is the range that can help improve bone density and promote healing.

 Cat Owner’s Home Veterinary Handbook – Delbert G. Carlson & James M. Griffin.